Related reminder: only a few days left for the Luminar AI Update Sale

 Cities offer a wealth of amazing photo opportunities, and at night they really come alive.
 With all the amazing architecture, street scenes, and lights aglow, it’s as if this was all done with photographers in mind.
 Although sunsets can be amazing in a city—especially if you have a great view of the skyline—once blue hour hits and then darkness descends it’s prime time for some amazing photography.

-By the way, all of these photos in this article were edited using the new Luminar 2018 Photo Editor, which gives users incredible control over contrast, saturation, exposure, color balance, and much more.
-I’ve been having fun testing it’s new features.
-You can learn more about how it works here before the pre-order ends.
+By the way, all of these photos in this article were edited using the Luminar Photo Editor, which gives users incredible control over contrast, saturation, exposure, color balance, and much more.
+We’ve been having fun testing it’s new features.

 Here are some ideas to help you capture beautiful cityscapes at night: